-incidentally by routine computed tomography (CT), abdominal magnetic resonance (MR) or examinations.
-When ultrasonography (US) the diameter of the aneurysm increases, patients tend to present with nonspecific symptoms such as upper abdominal pain, back pain or unexplained discomfort.
+True aneurysms and pseudoaneurysms of the hepatic artery can become life-threatening situation because of their increased risk of rupture [4], [5].
+In the majority of the cases patients remain asymptomatic.
+Thus HAAs are often detected incidentally by routine computed tomography (CT), resonance abdominal magnetic (MR) or ultrasonography (US) examinations.
+When diameter of the aneurysm increases, patients tend to present with nonspecific symptoms such as upper abdominal pain, back pain or unexplained discomfort.
 Rupture of HAA can cause abdominal bleeding, jaundice, hypotensive shock, biliary tract bleeding and sometimes gastroduodenal bleeding.
 The mortality rate at the time of rupture is reported to be as high as 20%, so if an HAA is detected incidentally an early treatment is desirable.
 Before the era of endovascular techniques, open surgical aneurysmectomy with or without reconstruction was the conventional treatment for HAA [4].
 In recent years, with the advances of new tools and embolisation materials, endovascular treatment, a minimally invasive and safe method has been applied by interventional radiologists to treat HAAs, giving satisfactory results [4], [5].